phetsims/phet-info/doc/interactive-description-technical-guide.md

 ### Populating the PDOM

 The first thing to do is to create the PDOM content for the simulation.
-This are often referred to as "state description".
+This is often referred to as "state description".
 In general, the process looks like this:

 * Understand the design for your work